mnsgrosa/data_sus/README.md

 ## The agent

-The agent here has in total 5 tools
+The agent here has in total 3 tools

-- store_csvs -> This tool focuses on fetching the csv from the datasus website and store at the db
-- get_data_dict -> Gets the data dictionary from the website
 - summarize_numerical_data -> Summarize the categorical data from the csv collumns
 - generate_statistical_report -> Creates a dataframe with informations about selected period of time
 - generate_temporal_graphical_report -> Creates a graph about the count of infections

-I've opted to use a SLM to check its boundaries im using qwen2.5:14b, i've checked out and SLMs fine tuned for these tasks are optimal for following structure, if i had more time i would implement a LLM to monitor the SLMs to have a orchestrator of agents (multi agent system).
+This time i opted in using gemini-2.5-pro so it doesn't take much of my computer and use the gemini servers

 ## Architecture (Main Branch)